-As at 31 December 2021, the workforce was a total of 27 employees, including 24 executives (5 women and 19 men) and 3 non-executives (1 woman and 2 men), all based at the head office in Neuilly-sur-Seine (92).
-The employees' average age is 43.
+As at 31 December 2022, the workforce was a total of 29 employees (29 permanent contracts), including 26 executives (4 women and 22 men) and 3 non-executives (1 woman and 2 men), all based at the head office in Neuilly-sur-Seine (92).
+The employees' average age is 44.
+As at 31 December 2021, the workforce was a total of 27 employees (27 permanent contracts).

-Twenty-six (26) of these employees work full-time, and their employment contracts are governed by the national real estate collective bargaining agreement.
+Twenty-eight (28) of these employees work full-time, and their employment contracts are governed by the national real estate collective bargaining agreement.